Donar Munteanu: Interwar and later life

-From 1937 to 1938, answering to Justice Minister Vasile P. Sassu, Munteanu worked as general director of penitentiaries.
+On February 5, 1937, Justice Minister Mircea Djuvara made Munteanu his general director of penitentiaries.
+Upon being sworn in, he announced that his main focus was on prison reform.
+He was kept on to 1938, by which time he was answering to Minister Vasile P. Sassu.
 He was on hand to investigate the July 1937 prison riots at Târgu Ocna.
-Subsequently, he was a Permanent Councilor to the Legislative Council until June 1945, when he was ordered to retire.
+During October of that year, Munteanu and his subordinate Octav Gorăscu were putting out Revista pentru Moralizarea și Instruirea Deținuților ("The Magazine for Detainee Moral Uplift and Instruction"), which featured some of his own poems.
+Before Easter 1938, the two men, alongside warden L. Giurelly, launched a public charity collecting funds for the reformed inmates of Văcărești Prison.

+At the same time, the introduction of an authoritarian regime, codified under the 1938 constitution, also led to procedural revision and to the death penalty being reintroduced.
+Before May 1938, Munteanu was assigned to the special panel of magistrates which oversaw this process.
+On July 7, however, he was stripped of his position at the directorate, and reemployed as a regular magistrate.
+A week later, he went public with accusations against Gorăscu, with prosecutors stepping in to investigate his claims.
+Munteanu eventually served as a Permanent Councilor to the Legislative Council, being sworn in on August 13.
 From the 1930s, Munteanu and Șerban Bascovici had been the two Symbolists turning to Christian-themed poetry, and were vacationing together at the "writers' home" in Bușteni.
 As noted by literary historian Dumitru Micu, Munteanu's poetry was by then "within the dogmatic canons of Orthodoxy", which represented the core vision of Gândirea.
 Such dogmatism, Micu argues, was only maintained by the group's "second-rate" poets: Munteanu, Sandu Tudor, and George Gregorian.

-Munteanu survived the establishment of a Romanian communist regime, and, in 1956, was visiting fellow poet Dumitru Iov at his home in Bucharest.
-By 1965, he was living in Cotroceni, on Ștefan Furtună Alley.
-He died in Bucharest in 1972.
-Some two years later, fellow Symbolist Barbu Solacolu suggested a revisiting Munteanu's work, but later critics noted that Munteanu, "quite unfamiliar" or "downright forgotten" as a writer, "belongs to literary history".
+Munteanu was at the Legislative Council throughout World War II and until June 1945, when he was ordered to retire.
+He survived the establishment of a Romanian communist regime, and, in 1956, was visiting fellow poet Dumitru Iov at his home in Bucharest.
+By 1965, he was living on Ștefan Furtună Alley, which was close to Macedonski's former townhouse in Cotroceni; he had begun work on a volume of memoirs "about Alexandru Macedonski, about other poets, and about myself"—samples of which appeared in the 1968 edition of Iașul Literar magazine.
+The fragment had been edited by comparatist Adrian Marino, to whom Munteanu had sent the whole "voluminous manuscript".
+Also in 1968, a critical edition of Munteanu's poetic works was being considered by the a state-run publishing house, Editura pentru Literatură.
+Munteanu died in Bucharest in 1972.
+Some two years later, fellow Symbolist Barbu Solacolu suggested revisiting Munteanu's work, but later critics noted that Munteanu, "quite unfamiliar" or "downright forgotten" as a writer, "is confined to literary history".